PlanBuildr Logo

 The main aim of an executive summary is to draw the reader (oftentimes an investor) into the rest of your business plan.

-The executive summary also helps you envision the identity of your restaurant which essentially shapes the customer experience and sets you apart from competitors.
+The executive summary also helps you envision the identity of your restaurant which essentially shapes the customer experience and sets you apart from direct and indirect competitors.

 • A mission statement